 This looks like a black and white image but there’s no filter applied here.
 Instead, the space is decorated using lots of grays and neutrals.
 Despite this rather bland palette of colors, this is a very detailed design with lots of character and that’s mainly due to the finishes and textures used here by QUADRUM STUDIO.

 12. Focus on Textures with Light Gray Kitchen Fixtures

 Another similarly simple and stylish interior was designed by Olga Paliychuk.
 The focus here was on light grays and the way in which they interact with textured finishes and other similar nuances.
 This kitchen has an airy vibe but it’s also inviting.
 The gray cabinets perfectly match the walls of the room which allows them to seamlessly blend in and make the space appear larger.

-Gray can appear austere and cold compared to other colors and in a room such as the kitchen which is supposed to be warm and inviting, using this tone can be tricky.
-The key is to pair it with warm materials such as wood and with bold accent colors such as yellow, red or orange to squeeze out a bit of cheerfulness.
+Gray can appear austere and cold compared to other colors, and in a room such as the kitchen, which is supposed to be warm and inviting, using this tone can be tricky.
+The key is to pair gray with warm materials such as wood and with bold accent colors such as yellow, red, or orange to squeeze out a bit of cheerfulness.

 In the case of a kitchen decorated with rich materials such as marble and some types of wood, too much color can be distracting.
 A good strategy is to keep the color palette neutral and simple to allow the materials to stand out.

 20. Create Visual Contrasts with Darker Shades of Gray